Little House on the Prairie: Accuracy to history

-Laura Ingalls Wilder's work is autobiographical fiction and Wilder employed artistic licence, including creating composite characters based on multiple real individuals and presenting a subjective view of her family's experiences.
+Laura Ingalls Wilder's work is autobiographical fiction and Wilder employed artistic license, including creating composite characters based on multiple real individuals and presenting a subjective view of her family's experiences.
 It has been criticized regarding the history of the government's involvement in homesteading, and its effect upon Native American people, including her family's illegal occupation of land which was still recognized by the United States government as the Osage Nation's territory.

 Connections with politics

 While Laura Ingalls Wilder wrote the Little House books, it was Rose Wilder Lane who edited them and it was Lane who had the rights after Wilder's death.
-According to the New York Times Rose was an "outspoken antigovernment polemicist and is called one of the grandmothers of the libertarian movement."
+According to the New York Times, Rose was an "outspoken antigovernment polemicist and is called one of the grandmothers of the libertarian movement."
 Lane's views were supported by her mother.
 Despite her mother's support of her political views, Lane went against her mother and what was written in her will by leaving the rights of the Little House books to Roger Lea MacBride after her own death.
 Roger Lea MacBride has strong connections to politics, being a once libertarian presidential candidate, and a member of the Republican Liberty Caucus.
 He gained the rights to the books not only from Lane's will but also through a legal battle with the library that Wilder wrote in her will should gain the rights after Lane's death.
 It was MacBride who allowed the television show to be made and who talked about Laura's books, and through the rights he made a great deal of money.